abdullahalsaidi16/wsn_localization_tracking/README.md

 Simulation environment:
 - Area: 200X200 m
-- # Anchor nodes: 16
+- No. of Anchor nodes: 16
-- # training examples: 100
+- No. of training examples: 100
 The motion models we invetigated:
 - Model of order 1
 - Model of order 2